mrzool/bash-sensible/README.md

 ### Smarter tab completion

 Options to improve on Bash's default tab completion.
-This settings get Bash to:
+These settings get Bash to:

 1. Perform file completion in a case insensitive fashion;
 2. Treat hyphens and underscores as equivalent;